MohitGoyal09/Sasta-Amazon/cm1ozmzls000m09l8bedia0n9.md

 **My aims?**

-1. Master the Data structures and Algorithms
+1. Master the Data structures and Algorithms.

 2. Learn about various Machine Learning Algorithms